mozilla/ecosystem-platform/docs/relying-parties/tutorials/integrating-with-fxa.md

 :::

 0. Review the [OpenID Connect][how connect works] and [OAuth 2.0][oauth] documentation.
-0. Register for staging OAuth credentials by filing an issue in the SVCSE project in [Mozilla's Jira](https://mozilla-hub.atlassian.net).
+0. Register for staging OAuth credentials by filing an issue in the FXA project in [Mozilla's Jira](https://mozilla-hub.atlassian.net).
 See [OAuth credentials](#oauth-credentials).
 0. Your development servers should point to: `https://oauth.stage.mozaws.net`.
 0. User authentication follows the [OpenID Connect][openidconnect] protocol.
 0. [Query parameters](#authorization-query-parameters) are set and validate when redirecting to Mozilla accounts.